codurance/site/careers/craftsman.md

   * Build well-crafted bespoke applications to clients.
   * Lead by example: You strive to work at your best, you don't cut corners, and you always behave with professionalism, regardless of which environment you are in.
   * Work with fellow craftsmen and our clients, helping them to get better at delivering quality software.
-  * Travel outside London, although this will be an exception and we will always try to keep that to a minimum.
-The vast majority of our clients are based in London, but as a consultancy company, we may have clients in different places.
-We value our personal lives as much as we value our professional lives.
   * Mentor apprentices: You will be responsible for helping apprentices to become craftsmen.
 Although the biggest part of this mentorship will happen during working hours, be prepared to spend a few extra hours on this.
   * Become proficient in multiple languages and technologies.
   * Give something back to the community, writing blogs, sharing code, giving talks, running workshops, and participating in external technical communities, specially the [London Software Craftsmanship Community (LSCC)](http://londonswcraft.com).